Ryun1/testnet-docker-node/README.md

 # Cardano Testnet (docker) Node Toolkit 🤠

-A simple dockerized Cardano node toolkit, for running a Cardano testnet nodes and interacting with the networks.
+A simple dockerized Cardano node toolkit, for running a Cardano testnet nodes and interacting with Cardano networks.

 **Current node version:** `10.1.4`